domainmod/domainmod/README.md

 5. After a few seconds a message will appear letting you know that the installation was successful.

-6. If you have any problems during installation please see the Support section below.
+6. If you have any problems during installation please see the Support section.

 # Cron Job Installation (Optional)